 Kansas Vehicle Insurance Requirements

-Kansas drivers generally follow the rules when it comes to insurance: Slightly more than 90 percent of all drivers are estimated to have at least the minimum levels of insurance.
+Kansas drivers generally follow the rules when it comes to insurance: Over 90 percent of all drivers are estimated to have at least the minimum levels of insurance.
 Kansas is an at-fault state when it comes to auto accidents, which means you'll be responsible for accidents that you cause.
 State law requires several layers of coverage to protect drivers.

 Who Needs Vehicle Insurance in Kansas?